Constitution & Rules

 4.6 If for any reason a match is not able to be finished due to a clubs closing times, the remaining game or games shall be re-arranged for a future date convenient to both teams, but within twenty-one days of the original match date.
 The home captain shall notify the Fixture Secretary of any such circumstances.

-4.7 Any team failing to turn up for a fixture without the notice provided in Rule 4.9, will be deducted three points and fined £25.00, payable to the League, the Committee shall have sole discretion in awarding reasonable costs to the non-defaulting team.
-If a satisfactory explanation for their absence is put in writing to the Committee, the three-point deduction may be waived.
-The match shall be re-arranged and played within 21 days of the original match date.
+4.7 Any team failing to turn up for a fixture without the notice provided in rule 4.9 may be deducted up to a further three points and liable to a fine of up to £25 payable to the league.
+The committee shall have sole discretion in awarding reasonable costs to the non-defaulting team.
+If a satisfactory explanation for their absence is put in writing to the committee any further points penalty may be waived.
+The Match shall be re-arranged and played within 21 days of the original match date.

-4.8 The home team captain must give the result to the fixture secretary, using the dedicated telephone line within thirty-six hours of the match being played.
-All result cards must be with the fixture secretary within five postal days following the match.
+4.8 The home team captain must give the result to the fixture secretary, using the dedicated email address before 5 pm on the Friday following (day after) the match.
 Failure to comply may result in a point's deduction against the home team.

 4.9 Seven clear days' notice shall be given to the opposing team captain and the Fixture Secretary of a postponed match.
 In the event of a team postponing a match, they will on the first occasion be deducted one point and on a second or subsequent occasion a two point deduction may apply.
 In exceptional circumstances (i.e. bad weather), the seven days' notice of postponement may be waived at the discretion of the Committee.